Wizards prevail 116-111 to snap 76ers' 8-game winning streak - WHIZ News

+Now, they hope they’re finally healthy enough to climb back into the playoff picture.

+“We talked about it as a group — we’ve got to make up some ground,” coach Wes Unseld Jr. said before Tuesday night’s game against Philadelphia.
+“There’s got to be a sense of urgency as far as how we play.”

-WASHINGTON (AP) — Kristaps Porzingis scored 24 points, Bradley Beal added 19 and the Washington Wizards ended Philadelphia’s eight-game winning streak with a 116-111 victory over the 76ers on Tuesday night.
+The Wizards seem to have taken that message to heart lately.
+Kristaps Porzingis scored 24 points, Bradley Beal added 19 and Washington ended the 76ers’ eight-game winning streak with a 116-111 victory.

 Embiid cut the lead to one when he threw down an alley-oop dunk from Harden, but Porzingis made a 3-pointer to make it 111-107.
 With 2:05 remaining, Embiid missed the first of two free throws — his only miss in 14 attempts from the line.